 - The form Safe was first released in December 2013, allowing the market adequate time to familiarize itself with the Safe, expediting market acceptance.

 The above benefits of the Safe mean that the closing of a Safe investment can sometimes be accomplished very quickly.
-This translates into faster access to capital markets for startups and lower legal fees, which is not only high resolution fundraising, but high velocity fundraising.
+This translates into faster access to capital markets for startups and lower legal fees.

 In an effort to make Safe fundraising even more efficient for startups and investors, I have created a Simple Safe Spreadsheet, which hypothesizes various economic results for companies and investors using the Safe.
 The results include the preferred shares issuable to an investor upon the occurrence of an “Equity Financing” (e.g., Series A) at a given pre-money valuation and offering amount and the cash payable to an investor upon the occurrence of a “Liquidity Event” (e.g., sale of the company) for a given purchase price.
 The capitalized terms in the spreadsheet are the same as the defined capitalized terms in the Safe to facilitate cross-referencing and analysis.
 The spreadsheet’s results should be identical to the results given in Safe Primer examples if the Primer’s assumptions are used in the spreadsheet (with some variation due to rounding).